pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 In particular, the 2024 Python Import Turtle forces Lightmode, even when clashing with the Darkmode's of replIt or macOS.
-And the 2024 Python Import Turtle runs at macOS Shell or replIt Shell, but often declines to run at gCloud Shell
+And the 2024 Python Import Turtle runs at macOS Shell, but often declines to run at gCloud Shell

+I remember I did see the Python Import Turtle run happy at replIt Shell.
+But it chokes now, seemingly over its TkInter add-on, as of April/2025.

 Me, lately I mostly test Screens of
 101 Columns and 42 Rows of Andale Mono 18